-In addition to working your ab and oblique muscles, you also work your lower back, hips, and shoulders.
-It’s a great exercise for building core strength and stabilization.
+This exercise not only targets your abdominal and oblique muscles but also engages your lower back, hips, and shoulders.
+It stands out as a potent contributor to building core strength and stabilization.

 What sets the side plank with rotation apart is its blend of dynamic and static elements.
 As you maintain the isometric side bridge position, you introduce a dynamic twisting motion.

 This advanced plank variation demands both strength and stability to execute with proper form.
 If you’re new to this exercise, consider starting with the basic side plank before attempting this more challenging version.

 For those already comfortable holding a side plank for 60 seconds or more, the dynamic side plank provides an exciting challenge.
 Not only does it add intensity to your ab workout routine, but it also serves as a refreshing change.

 Side Plank with Rotation: How to Execute It Properly